 Since culture can be specific to departments, locations, and more, TINYpulse Engage gives you the ability to assign your users to various user groupings for more intentional survey sending and results slicing.

-Administrators can view data in two ways with Engage: Attributes and Segments.
+Administrators can view data in two ways with Engage: Attributes and Saved Groups.
 Before you get started, you will want to be sure to understand the purpose of each.

 Attributes are simply a way of categorizing your users by various groupings so that you can easily view survey results by these categories as well as send surveys based on these categories.